Queer Big Apple Corps: Contemporary appearances

 The band performs year-round as both a symphonic band and a marching band.

 As a symphonic band, QBAC traditionally produces two concerts each year, one in the fall and the other in the spring.
 Chamber music concerts are offered occasionally.
 The Symphonic Band's Artistic Director is Henco Espag.

-As a marching band, QBAC marches in a wide variety of events, predominantly gay pride marches, July 4 parades, and the Greenwich Village Halloween Parade.
-The marching band includes a featured dance team, color guard and honor guard.
-The Marching Band's Artistic Director is Marita Begley.
+As a marching band, QBAC marches in a wide variety of events, predominantly gay pride marches such as the NYC Pride March, July 4 parades, and the Greenwich Village Halloween Parade.
+The band has also performed at the US Open.